atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/dess/rpi/7-activation/index.md

 {{< image type="page" src="clip_image013-162728550968121.jpg" >}}

-You can now open @buzz or @wavi and register your @sign via QR code and generate your keys!
+You can now open @buzz or atmospherePro and register your atSign via QR code and generate your keys!

 CONGRATULATIONS